mikebrady/shairport-sync-for-openwrt/README.md

 We assume that you have downloaded the OpenWrt build system as shown in http://wiki.openwrt.org/doc/howto/build.
 Follow the instructions there to select the architecture you want and do a standard build.
 Once OpenWrt has built successfully, you need to add `shairport` and some packages it relies on.

 Let's assume you have downloaded and built OpenWrt in `~/openwrt/audio`.
-Download the ShairPort OpenWrt package from https://github.com/mikebrady/shairport and copy the folder to `~/openwrt/audio/packages`.
+Download the ShairPort OpenWrt package from https://github.com/mikebrady/shairport and copy the folder into `~/openwrt/audio/packages/`.

 `cd` to `~/openwrt/audio/` if necessary.